 How Much Compensation Can You Get After a Bus Accident?

 How much compensation you receive can depend on many factors.
-During a free consultation, we can help you get a good idea of what your compensation might be.
+During a free consultation, we can help you get a good idea of your compensation.
 However, the ultimate amount you can recover will depend on: (1) the type and severity of your injuries; (2) whether your injuries are permanent; (3) whether you were forced to miss work, and for how long; (4) if you’ll be able to return to your job after you recover; (5) whether you were in any way at fault for the incident or your trauma; (6) whether any of your property was damaged or destroyed.

 An experienced firm can help you recover both economic and non-economic damages.